Hack3rOneness/devops-insights-20200912181407744/demo_levels/too_small/README.md

 ------------

 ```
-/weakrsa.sh
+./weakrsa.sh
 ```

-This will generate the flags RSA key.
+This will generate a 256 bit RSA key and encrypt the flag files.

 1. Go to platform admin panel (index.php?p=admin).
-2. Go to Levels: Flags.
+2. Go to "Levels: Flags".
 3. Click on "Add Flag Level".
 4. Complete details like name (Too Small), points and hints you want to give to contestants.
 Below is an example description.
 5. Click "Create" button.
-6. Now time to add the binary as attachment to the level.
+6. Now we'll add the binary as an attachment to the level.
 Click on "Edit" on the level you created.
 7. Click "+ Attachment".
 8. Choose the tar.gz file created by the script.
 9. Finally, click "Create" and "Save".

 Enable the level by clicking on the "On" button on the top left corner.
 You can now go to the Game board to see your level.
 People will only be able to submit answers once the game is on.

 Description